OpenVicProject/OpenVic/docs/project-file-structure.md

 All godot files are in the OpenVic2/game directory

+### Directories

+* r/, root/, res/, res://
+    * The root directory of the Godot Project
+* u/, user/, user://
+    * The user directory used by the project (Platform specific)
+    * Windows u/ - %APPDATA%/OpenVic2/
+    * MacOS u/ - ~/Library/Application Support/OpenVic2/
+    * Linux u/ - ~/.local/share/OpenVic2/
+* d/, data/, common/ - The data directory used to store data files
+    * can be a subdirectory of root/ - root/common/
+    * can be a subdirectory of user/ - user/common/
+    * files in this directory should not be included in the godot export, but as external files in the same directory as the executable

 ### Definitions

-* root/, res/, r/ -> The root directory of the Godot project (OpenVic2/game/)
-* user/, u/ -> The user directory used by the project (Platform specific)
-* core -> related to the functionality of OpenVic2 without modification
+* core - OpenVic2 without modification

-> Windows u/ -> %APPDATA%/OpenVic2/
->
-> MacOS u/ -> ~/Library/Application Support/OpenVic2/
->
-> Linux u/ -> ~/.OpenVic2/
+* mod - OpenVic2 with changes in files to modify the gameplay experience
+* scene - godot engine scene object
+* script - godot engine gdscript object
+* resource - godot engine resource object
+* asset - static file generally used as is within the project - art, music etc.
+* data file - static file that holds data or information that needs to be processed to be used - economy good information, province names etc.

+### OpenVic2 File Extensions

+* ov2d - OpenVic2 data file
+* ov2b - OpenVic2 binary file

 ### When to use root/